SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ### Level 3

-* Ever Vigilant

-Gain your Intelligence modifier bonus (minimum 1) to your initiative rolls.

-* Gambit Dice
+* Gambit Die

-You gain four D6 dice called gambit dice that you can spend to use various gambits.
+You gain four D8 dice called Gambit Die that you can spend to use various gambits.
 Spent dice recharge on short or long rest.
 On certain levels these dice increase in size.

 * Gambits

-Learn 4 gambits - special maneuvers that use gambit dice and usually add roll of the gambit dice to the attack's damage.
-Some of the gambits allow target to make saving throw to avoid effects, DC of those gambits is 8 + your proficiency bonus + your Strength or Dexterity or Intelligence modifier, whichever is higher.
+Learn 3 gambits - special maneuvers that use Gambit Die and usually add roll of the Gambit Die to the attack's damage.
+Some of the gambits allow target to make saving throw to avoid effects, DC of those gambits is 8 + your proficiency bonus + your Strength or Dexterity modifier, whichever is higher.

 * Sharp Mind

-Gain proficiency in one skill and expertise in one skill or tool.
+Gain proficiency with a skill of your choice.

 ### Level 7

-* <b>gambit die</b> Size (d8)

-Your gambit die is upgraded to D8.

-* Additional <b>gambit die</b>
+* Additional Gambit Die

-You gain an additional gambit die.
+You gain an additional Gambit Die.

 * Additional Gambits

 Learn 2 more gambits.

-* Shared Vigilance
+* Honed Skill

-Ever Vigilant now grants double Intelligence modifier to initiative for you, and grants base version to all allies within 30ft.
+Gain expertise with a skill or tool of your choice.

 ### Level 10

-* <b>gambit die</b> Size (d10)
+* Gambit Die Size (d10)

-Your gambit die is upgraded to D10.
+Your Gambit Die is upgraded to D10.

 * Select Strategic Plan

-Select your strategy to deal with prolonged encounters - ability that would allow you to regain some gambit dice under certain circumstances.
+Select your strategy to deal with prolonged encounters - ability that would allow you to regain some Gambit Die under certain circumstances.

 ### Level 15

-* Additional <b>gambit die</b>
+* Additional Gambit Die

-You gain an additional gambit die.
+You gain an additional Gambit Die.

 * Additional Gambits